Robert L. Abell

 Community Activities:

-Robert is a member of Calvary Baptist Church in downtown Lexington, the Sierra Club, the American Civil Liberties Union (ACLU), the Southern Poverty Law Center, the Filson Historical Society, the United States Golf Association, the Kentucky Golf Association, and Greenbrier Golf & Country Club, where he serves as the Secretary of the Greenbrier Men's Golf Association.
+Robert is a member of Calvary Baptist Church in downtown Lexington, the Sierra Club, the American Civil Liberties Union (ACLU), the Southern Poverty Law Center, the Filson Historical Society, the United States Golf Association, the Kentucky Golf Association, and Greenbrier Golf & Country Club.
 He teamed with George Higgins in 2017 to win the "Legends" division of the City 2-Man tourney held at Kearney Hill Golf Links; in October 2020, he won the Holmes Flight of the Kearney Hill Club Championship; and in August 2022, the First Flight of the Greenbrier Club Championship.